kinode-dao/kinode-book/src/kit/build.md

   [DIR]  The package directory to build [default: /home/nick/git/kit]

 Options:
-      --no-ui                If set, do NOT build the web UI for the process; no-op if passed with UI_ONLY --ui-only              If set, build ONLY the web UI for the process; no-op if passed with NO_UI -s, --skip-deps-check      If set, do not check for dependencies --features <FEATURES>  Pass these comma-delimited feature flags to Rust cargo builds -v, --verbose              If set, output stdout and stderr -h, --help                 Print help
+      --no-ui                    If set, do NOT build the web UI for the process; no-op if passed with UI_ONLY --ui-only                  If set, build ONLY the web UI for the process; no-op if passed with NO_UI -s, --skip-deps-check          If set, do not check for dependencies --features <FEATURES>      Pass these comma-delimited feature flags to Rust cargo builds -p, --port <NODE_PORT>         localhost node port; for remote see https://book.kinode.org/hosted-nodes.html#using-kit-with-your-hosted-node [default: 8080]
+  -d, --download-from <NODE>     Download API from this node if not found -w, --world <WORLD>            Fallback WIT world name -l, --local-dependency <PATH>  Path to local dependency package (can specify multiple times) -f, --force                    Force a rebuild
+  -v, --verbose                  If set, output stdout and stderr -h, --help                     Print help
 ```

 ### Optional positional arg: `DIR`